Parralogic/AutoBackup/READme.txt

 UPDATE!
-08/18/2021 #usb-backupWtimer.sh
+11/07/2023
-Known issue bug!, if the usb is removed then plugged in, script also copies the backup to the actual mnt directory! best not to unplug the drive unless an emergency to recover a file!... also check the mnt directory after removing the usb drive just to make sure!
+Changed the Autobackup scripts to NOT remount the drive after it's already mounted! because Iv checked the mounted drive using lsblk and it was mounted manytimes.
+Good and Bad at the same time.

 This script will autobackup a "directory/s" to an external drive that is formatted to ntfs.
 It just makes sense, in my opinion to format